jlachner/Explicit-ArmBot/README.md

-# upperArm_sim
+# Explicit-ArmBot

-**upperArm_sim** is a MATLAB-based framework for simulating, animating, and analyzing human arm movements and robot kinematics using an anatomically structured arm model.
+**Explicit-ArmBot** is a MATLAB-based framework for simulating, animating, and analyzing human arm movements and robot kinematics using an anatomically structured arm model.
 It supports subject-specific modeling from anthropometric data and includes high-quality animations and dynamic computations via Exponential Maps.

 ---

 ## Project Structure

-upperArm_sim/
+Explicit-ArmBot/
 │
 ├── subject_data.xlsx       # Subject-specific anthropometric and demographic data
 ├── README.md               # This file